Danix421/Pyncake-Editor/README.md

 ## Credits
 Pyncake Editor created and coded by Danix (me).

-Editor's logo and icon design by Danix.
+Artwork, Pyncake's logo design and Pyncake's icon design by Danix.

 ### Contributors